vuApp360 Dashboards

 Service Overview

 The Service Overview in vuApp360 presents a multifaceted approach to analyzing and optimizing your application's performance.
-The five dedicated tabs—Service Summary, Service Map, API Transaction, Analyze Errors, and Analyze Latency—offer a comprehensive suite of tools for IT Ops, Application Owners, and Business Heads.
+The dedicated tabs—Service Summary, Service Map, API Transaction, Analyze Errors, Analyze Latency, and Traces Listing—offer a comprehensive suite of tools for IT Ops, Application Owners, and Business Heads.

 - Service Summary provides a consolidated view of individual services, offering insight cards with RED metrics and historical comparisons.
 Visualizations of Request Rate, Error Rate, and Latency empower users to identify trends, ensuring proactive decision-making.